 Energy losses across an orifice plate can be significant.
-Therefore, it is necessary to introduce a discharge coefficient equal to the ratio of actual flow rate to the flow rate with no energy losses or theoretical flow rate.
-Thus, an orifice plate has the advantage of being inexpensive and simple to use, but high-pressure losses occur.
+Therefore, it is necessary to introduce a discharge coefficient equal to the ratio of the actual flow rate to the flow rate with no energy losses or theoretical flow rate.
+Thus, an orifice plate can be inexpensive and straightforward, but high-pressure losses occur.

 The membrane is a thin plate with holes, usually connected to a pipe.
 When liquid (liquid or gas) flows through the gap, the pressure in front of the hole increases slightly.
 Forced to converge through the hole, the speed increases, and the fluid pressure decreases.

-At a point below the orifice, the flow reaches the maximum convergence point.
-The convergence point is when the velocity hits the greatest, and the pressure reaches the minimum.
+The flow reaches the maximum convergence point at a point below the orifice.
+The convergence point is when the greatest velocity hits and the pressure reaches the minimum.